boge12/RunBridge/README.md

 It lets your watch receive **accurate pace and distance** directly from the treadmill instead of relying on wrist-based estimation or a separate footpod.

+Cadence is **estimated from pace** on the bridge (since most treadmills do not expose true step data), and is best treated as an approximate value.

 RunBridge is **not brand-specific** and does **not** require any proprietary phone apps.

 ---